Contrast-Security-OSS/docs/content/admin/teamserver/config/integration/SSO.md

 **Logging Out**
 During IdP configuration, a logout landing page may be designated.
 This is simply a neutral place to direct users after logging out of their application(s).
 In the case that no page is specified, users will be directed to a default Contrast logout landing page.-->

+### Troubleshooting SAML Connectivity
+You may run into problems adding the metadata provider by using the metadata url.
+If that is the case please try configuring SAML by unchecking "I have access to the metadata URL" and paste the IDP's metadata XML into the text box.